 Federal banking regulators are failing to guard against the discriminatory treatment of minority communities in the aftermath of the housing crisis.
 Real Estate Owned (REO) properties are homes that have gone through foreclosure and are now owned by banks, investors, Fannie Mae, Freddie Mac, the Federal Housing Administration (FHA), or the U.S. Department of Veterans Affairs.
 A nationwide investigation into the maintenance and marketing practices of REO properties by banks found that major banks around the nation maintain and market REO homes in white communities significantly better than in communities with higher concentrations of minorities.
-Failures by banks to maintain and market properties pose health risks to neighboring families, bring down neighboring home values, devastate the recovery in entire communities of color, and encourage investor purchasers over owner-occupant purchasers of those homes.
+Failures by banks to maintain and market properties pose health risks to neighboring families, bring down neighboring home values,

-44 Rugh, Jacob S. and Massey, Douglas S., "Racial Segregation and the American Foreclosure Crisis," American Sociological Review 2010 75:629.
+&lt;sup>44 Rugh, Jacob S. and Massey, Douglas S., "Racial Segregation and the American Foreclosure Crisis," American Sociological Review 2010 75:629.

-45 Bocian, et al., Collateral Damage: The Spillover Costs of Foreclosures, Center for Responsible Lending, 2012.
-46 These are known as loan level price adjustments, or LLPAs.
+Bocian, et al., Collateral Damage: The Spillover Costs of Foreclosures, Center for Responsible Lending, 2012.

+These are known as loan level price adjustments, or LLPAs.
 Fannie Mae's current LLPA fees are available at www.fanniemae.com/content/pricing/llpa-matrix.pdf.
 Accessed June 17, 2014.

-47 Mel Watt, the new director of the agency overseeing the GSEs, has announced the postponement of the fee increases until he has had a chance to review the proposal.
+&lt;sup>47 Mel Watt, the new director of the agency overseeing the GSEs, has announced the postponement of the fee increases until he has had a chance to review the proposal.

-48 National Fair Housing Alliance, The Banks are Back - Our Neighborhoods are Not: Discrimination in the Maintenance and Marketing of REO Properties, April 2012; numerous HUD administrative complaints filed against Bank of America, Deutsche Bank, US Bank, Wells Fargo.
+&lt;sup>48 National Fair Housing Alliance, The Banks are Back - Our Neighborhoods are Not: Discrimination in the Maintenance and Marketing of REO Properties, April 2012; numerous HUD administrative complaints filed against Bank of America, Deutsche Bank, US Bank, Wells Fargo.